 6.x.1.3 UE Data Collection over user plane

 When the the AF for UE data collection receives a subscription for data from a NWDAF it communicates with the ASP Application Clients over the user plane connection describe in section 6.x.1.2 and instructs them to deliver data.
-The AF for UE data collection then forwards the received data to the NWDAF using Naf_EventExpoure_Notify.
+The AF for UE data collection then expose the data according to the received data from UE to the NWDAF using Naf_EventExpoure_Notify.

 The figure below schematically shows the exchanges made from a NF subscribing to Analytics from a NWDAF to the NWDAF starting to deliver Notifications.